 DISCUSSION

-Counter to our hypothesis, we found that non-random sampling (SPR) outperformed simple random sampling (SRS) when using SECR.
+Counter to our hypothesis, we found that non-random sampling (SPR) of bear hair on barbed wire traps outperformed simple random sampling (SRS) for estimating density via SECR models.
 For simulated populations, estimates of bear density derived using SPR to subsample the data were closer to the true bear density than estimates derived using SRS.
-Likewise, in both the simulated and empirical datasets, SPR-subsampling yielded estimates closer to the estimate derived using the full data set.
+Additionally, in both the simulated and empirical datasets, SPR-subsampling yielded estimates closer to that derived using the full data set.
+Likewise, Humm et al. (2017) found that subsampling directed at unique site-sessions yielded SECR estimates that were similar to those derived from a dataset where, for one session, there was no subsampling of the bear hair.
+Murphy et al. (2016: Appendix A) used a simpler simulation model than ours and found that subsampling just a single sample per site-session yielded unbiased SECR estimates.